 Where the bodies are buried

-Oxford is known internationally – not only for its colleges, but also as the headquarters of the fictional character, Inspector Morse.
-As such, it is seen by many as a place where dead bodies will crop up at just about any time, and in unexpected places.
+Oxford is known internationally as the home of Inspector Morse – and as such, Oxford is seen by many as a place where a body or two might crop up at any time.

-Rewley House in central Oxford is no exception.
-In fact, we can spin you a tale of fully twenty bodies discovered here one sunny summer day, twenty-three years ago.
+At Rewley House in central Oxford, we can tell of fully twenty bodies discovered here one sunny summer day.

 On 30 June 1994, contractors were working behind Rewley House to make a flight of steps from the Acland Room into the garden behind the building.
 This small rectangle of land had been acquired only recently from the property at 40 St Giles, to the east of Rewley House.